Keyboard shortcuts

 )

-The important detail: this handler has no get_dependency_result() calls.
-It reads only from the task’s initial input via get_input().
+The important detail: this handler uses only @inputs (no @depends_on).
+It reads from the task’s initial input — no upstream step results needed.
 The orchestrator knows it can run this step immediately, in parallel with the other two extract steps.
+The service function contains the actual data extraction logic.

 Full implementations: FastAPI | Bun/Hono